Preserving the preserve

 “The Santa Lucia Preserve is a permanently protected landscape into which a human community is interwoven,” says Fischer.
 “What Doug is helping us understand is to what extent have we effectively settled this land in a manner that maintains its ecological integrity.”

-Students like Nick Sadrpour (2014, M.S. in Coastal and Watershed Science and Policy) realized their proximity to this natural laboratory was special.
+Students like Nick Sadrpour (2014, M.S. in ) realized their proximity to this natural laboratory was special.

 “The fundamentals of rivers, sediment transport, and understanding of watersheds that I learned from working under Dr. Smith are still quite relevant in my work today.”

 Sadrpour is a science, research & policy specialist at the University of Southern California’s Sea Grant Program.